 Containment for Creative People

 Containment is a skill often introduced early on in creativity counseling, as a way to manage feelings that arise during session.
 It is a way of modeling awareness of emotional experiences that can then be transferred to practice in our daily lives.
-The therapy skill we will explore today is containment.
+The therapy for artists skill we will explore today is containment.
 With many practical uses and flavors of applications to try, we will focus on an introduction to and some basics of the skill.

 Containment is a Temporary Solution